HerrGustav/elm-slide/notes.md

 - p.
 58: Types are tightly coupled to Elm.
 You generally can and should annotate your code by using them

-  - Annotations are always have to appear on top of the declaration of something, e.g.:
+  - Annotations always have to appear on top of the declaration of something, e.g.:

   ```elm
   url : String